A harbour (home to a small fishing fleet & servicing a fish farm)

 A community-run store & post office

-3 Café’s/Tea shops and a rudimentary ‘Visitor Centre’
+Three Café’s/Tea shops and a rudimentary ‘Visitor Centre’

-Restaurant/hotels/guest houses (open to non-residents)
+Three restaurant/hotels/guest houses (open to non-residents)

 A golf course

-Holiday homes/rentals and 2 caravan/mobile home sites
+Holiday homes/rentals and two caravan/mobile home sites

 Plus several non-amenity related businesses

 The results of the survey that follows will help us to plan for the future.
+Please complete BOTH Parts 1 and 2 of the survey.